home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 address:
-  description: Group address new values will be sent to.
+  description: The group address to which new values will be sent.
   required: true
   type: [string, list]
 state_address: